pertain/PageRank/README.md

 Implementation of the PageRank algorithm (of Google fame) for Information Retrieval course.

-It is broken into a collection of Bash scripts and Java programs which perform specific tasks.
+Functionality is spread across a collection of Bash scripts and Java programs which perform specific tasks.

 First, a Bash script, *organize_files.sh*, removes dangling links from the original links file, *links.srt*.
 A second Bash script *top50.sh*, calculates the top 50 results for both inlinks and pageranks.
-Two Java programs, *LoopOne.java* and *LoopTwo.java*, were used to improve inefficiencies in the original implementation, which was written entirely in Bash.
+Two Java programs, *LoopOne.java* and *LoopTwo.java*, were used to improve file read inefficiencies in the original implementation, which was written entirely in Bash.

-A Bash script, *pagerank.sh*, is used to drive/orchestrate this collection of code in the correct order.
+Finally, a Bash script, *pagerank.sh*, is used to drive/orchestrate this collection of code in the correct order.

 **The data files are too large for github; data format samples are included below.**